-As soon as possible after appointment, counsel should assemble a defense team by selecting and making any appropriate contractual agreements with non-attorney team members in such a way that the team includes, if reasonably necessary under Ake:
+As soon as possible after appointment, counsel should assemble a defense team by selecting and making any appropriate contractual agreements with non-attorney team members in such a way that the team includes, if reasonably necessary and appropriate under the facts of the case and applicable case law:

-- (a) at least one mitigation specialist and one fact investigator; - (b) at least one member qualified by training and experience to screen individuals for the presence of mental or psychological disorders or impairments: - (c) any other members needed to provide competent legal representation; and - (d) at all stages demanding on behalf of the client all resources necessary to provide competent legal representation.
+- (a) at least one mitigation specialist and one fact investigator; - (b) at least one member qualified by training and experience to screen individuals for the presence of mental or psychological disorders or impairments; - (c) any other members needed to provide competent legal representation; and - (d) at all stages demanding on behalf of the client all resources necessary to provide competent legal representation.
 If such resources are denied, counsel should make an adequate record to preserve the issue for further review.

-Standard 27: Relationship With the Client
+Standard 2-7: Relationship With the Client

-- (a) Counsel at all stages of the case should: - 1. make every appropriate effort to establish a relationship of trust with the client and should maintain close contact with the client; - conduct an interview of the client within 24 hours of initial counsel's entry into the case, barring exceptional circumstances; - and communicate in an appropriate manner with the client, regarding the protection of the client's rights against self-incrimination, to the effective assistance of counsel, and to preservation of the attorney-client privilege and similar safeguards; and

-4. at all stages of the case, re-advise the client and communicate with the prosecution regarding these matters as appropriate.
+(a) Counsel at all stages of the case should:

-- (b) Counsel at all stages of the case should engage in a continuing interactive dialogue with the client concerning all matters that might reasonably be expected to have a material impact on the case, such as: - 1. the progress of and prospects for the factual investigation, and what assistance the client might provide to it; - 2. current or potential legal issues; - 3. the development of a defense theory; - 4. presentation of the defense case; - 5. potential agreed-upon dispositions of the case; - litigation deadlines and the projected schedule of case-related events; and - 7. relevant aspects of the client's relationship with correctional, parole, or other governmental agents (e.g., prison medical providers or state psychiatrists).
+- 1. make every appropriate effort to establish a relationship of trust with the client and should maintain close contact with the client; - 2. conduct an interview of the client within 24 hours of initial counsel's entry into the case, barring exceptional circumstances; - 3. promptly advise the prosecution the client is represented by counsel and communicate in an appropriate manner with the client regarding the protection of the client's rights against self-incrimination, to the effective assistance of counsel, and to preservation of the attorney-client privilege and similar safeguards; and - 4. at all stages of the case, re-advise the client and communicate with the prosecution regarding these matters as appropriate. - (b) Counsel at all stages of the case should engage in a continuing interactive dialogue with the client concerning all matters that might reasonably be expected to have a material impact on the case, such as: - 1. the progress of and prospects for the factual investigation, and what assistance the client might provide to it; - 2. current or potential legal issues; - 3. the development of a defense theory; - 4. presentation of the defense case; - 5. potential agreed-upon dispositions of the case; - 6. litigation deadlines and the projected schedule of case-related events; and - 7. relevant aspects of the client's relationship with correctional, parole, or other governmental agents (e.g., prison medical providers or state psychiatrists).

-Standard 2-8: Additional Obligations of Counsel Representing a Foreign National Deleted: both
+Standard 2-8: Additional Obligations of Counsel Representing a Foreign National